Azure/azure-functions-on-container-apps/README.md

 3\.
 Open the Dockerfile to include following (Usually found in Line 13)

 > FROM mcr.microsoft.com/azure-functions/dotnet-isolated:4-dotnet-isolated7.0
+> This version of the base image supports Azure Functions deployment to an Azure Container Apps service

 Sample Dockerfile for .NET 7
 ```sh